 Why do we like prayer?

 When the doctors have given up and medicine isn’t working, prayer can give us a hope that perhaps there’s still a chance for healing.
-Perhaps there’s another way, outside of this world.
 Perhaps wishes still come true and miracles happen.
-Perhaps there’s a happy ending in sight, even now, for ourselves and our Loved Ones.
+Perhaps there’s a happy ending in sight, even now.

 When our Loved One tells us their bad news, or lays out to us the trials of their day, there are often no words of encouragement to offer.
 Their situation is bleak.
-We dare not give them false encouragements.
-Yet we can promise to pray for them, and we can pray with them.
-It is a response, and it’s a better one than most, and possibly least painful.
+We dare not give false encouragements.
+Yet we can promise to pray for them.
+It is a response, and sometimes the only one.

 Why do we hate prayer?